boldflight/BibleConverter/test_EPUB/output/Acts.md

 [38] Therefore let it be known to you, brothers, that through this one forgiveness of sins is proclaimed to you, [39] and by this one everyone who believes is justified from everything from which the law of Moses could not justify you.
 [40] Watch out, then, that what is spoken about by the prophets does not happen to you:
+[41] ‘Look, you scoffers; be amazed and perish!
+For I am doing a work in your days, a work you would never believe, even if someone tells you.’”
 [42] As Paul and Barnabas were going out, the people were urging them to speak about these things on the next Sabbath.
 [43] When the meeting of the synagogue had broken up, many of the Jews and God-fearing proselytes followed Paul and Barnabas, who were speaking with them and were persuading them to continue in the grace of God.
 [44] On the next Sabbath almost the whole city assembled together to hear the word of the Lord.